John R. McKinney: Heroism on Luzon, Philippines

 US Army Pvt.
 John McKinney had stood guard duty and had just gone to his tent in the early hours May 11, 1945 on the island of Luzon, Philippines.
 The vanguard of a Japanese force slipped past the guard post.
 Sgt.
 Fukutaro Morii threw open McKinney's tent flap and slashed down with his sword, no doubt to minimize the sound of the as-yet undetected attack.
 He severed part of McKinney's ear.
 McKinney, a skilled hunter from Georgia, grabbed the rifle he slept with, bashed Morii in the chin and finished him off with another blow to the head.

 Over the next 36 minutes, McKinney protected the flank of his company and his sleeping comrades by killing 38 of the enemy.
 McKinney did so through point-blank, kill-or-be-killed encounters as well as rapid-fire, accurate shots with various M1 rifles he picked up and fired at charging enemies.
 Early in the engagement, he returned to his foxhole where he eliminated first one wave and then part of the second wave of the main attack force.
 Several in the second wave made it to the foxhole where McKinney first shot and then clubbed his assailants in hand-to-hand combat.

 Death

-McKinney died on April 5, 1997, and is interred at Double Heads Baptist Church in Sylvania, Georgia.
+McKinney died on April 5, 1997.